bbauska/JS-Notes4Pros/README.md

 pattern.exec(message);
 ["Welcome, John!", "John"]
-Section 54.4: Templating HTML With Template Strings You can create an HTML`.` template string tag function to automatically encodes interpolated values.
+Section 54.4: Templating HTML With Template Strings You can create an HTML`...` template string tag function to automatically encodes interpolated values.
 (This requires that interpolated values are only used as text, and may not be safe if interpolated values are used in code such as scripts or styles.) class HTMLString extends String {